Ishant-singh123/first-repository/README.md

  How to make repository through terminal:-
  1.  cd ..
- 2.  mkdir (write the name of new repository you want to make )                        Ye bracket maat lagaeoo ye repository phir github mai update karne ke liye git add. git commit -m "kuch bhi likh do"                              commas bhi lagaeeoo git init                                                       for making in it git
+ 2.  mkdir (write the name of new repository you want to make )                        Ye bracket maat lagaeoo
+ 3.  git init                                                                          for making in it git

+ ye repository phir github mai update karne ke liye:-